Vivo X Fold 2 specs and launch window leak

-(Pocket-lint) - Vivo is planning a return to the folding phone market with a Vivo X Fold 2 model tipped for release in China in the "first half of 2023".
+Vivo is planning a return to the folding phone market with a Vivo X Fold 2 model tipped for release in China in the "first half of 2023".

 Rumours suggest that it will join a clamshell folding phone, the Vivo X Flip, although there is currently no word on a global launch.